Phased DMD: Few-step Distribution Matching Distillation via Score Matching within Subintervals: Method

-As shown in Fig.~\ref{fig:Schematic_diagram}a, the depth of the computational graph during generator optimization increases linearly with $N$, which reduces training stability and increases memory overhead.
-To address this issue, \citet{huang2025_self_forcing} introduced a stochastic gradient truncation strategy (SGTS), depicted in Fig.~\ref{fig:Schematic_diagram}b.
-In this strategy, an index $j$ is randomly selected from $\{1, 2, ..., N\}$, the corresponding timestep $t_{j}$ is set to $0$.
-The sampling pipeline is then executed only for steps $i = 0, 1, ..., j - 1$.
-Crucially, when $j=1$, the training iteration reduces to a one-step distillation.
-Consequently, while SGTS improves memory efficiency and training stability, it reduces the generative diversity of the few-step models, as the generated distribution is biased toward that of a one-step generator.
+As illustrated in Fig.~\ref{fig:Schematic_diagram}a, during generator optimization stage, the depth of the computational graph increases linearly with $N$ owing to the few-step inference process, thereby compromising training stability and elevating memory overhead.
+To mitigate this challenge, DMD2~\citep{yin2024DMD2} implemented a stochastic gradient truncation strategy (SGTS), as illustrated in Fig.~\ref{fig:Schematic_diagram}b.
+Although this strategy was not explicitly named in DMD2, it was later referred to as such in a following work~\citep{huang2025_self_forcing}.
+Under this approach, an index $j$ is sampled uniformly at random from $\{1, 2, ..., N\}$ and the corresponding timestep $t_{j}$ is set to $0$.
+The sampling pipeline is then executed solely for the steps $i = 0, 1, ..., j - 1$.
+Crucially, when $j=1$, the training iteration collapses to a one-step distillation.
+Consequently, although SGTS enhances memory efficiency and training stability, it compromises generative diversity, impairs prompt-following capability and yields slower video motion.